gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack noticed her looking at him.
 "Get movin'," he barked.
-"An' you too, woman.
+"An' you too, woman,"
+he added to Aunt Naggie.
-I want us out o' here an' away from whatever's chasin' him soon as he's back."
+"I want us out o' here an' away from whatever's chasin' him soon as he's back."
+He strode away, still muttering to himself.

+Aunt Naggie and Iffy whooshed out their breath at the same time.
+"You gonna tell me what's going on?"
+Aunt Naggie asked.

+Iffy shrugged helplessly.
+"I dunno, auntie.
+'Struth, I dunno.
+There was a fight up along by quarantine, an' French Henry got into it, and..."
+*And I saw how to tag someone twice my size,* she almost added.
+All of a sudden she felt tired, as if her bones were made of concrete.

+Something in her expression caught Aunt Naggie's eye.
+She put her hand on Iffy's forehead.
+"Just be still," she said,
+stern and worried at the same time.
+After a moment she took her hand away, but her expression didn't change.
+"How about you get started and I'll make us both some tea?"

+"Tea would be nice,"
+Iffy said gratefully.

 It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe